Aprons and Skirts on Amish Dining TablesBy Holly Rennels · January 28, 2016

 Live edge, plank top, and some Modern dining tables will not apply an apron at all.
 This means that self-storing leaf options may be limited and/or visible.
 Adding a butterfly leaf to a table with a small or absent apron may also be a bad idea as the mechanics of the leaf will be visible to diners.
 Otherwise, the ultra Contemporary look that can be created by eliminating the apron can be very appealing as a crisp line and the anatomy of the table becomes more apparent.

+Aprons can be scalloped, carved, or curved in a variety of ways.
+The purpose is to create a barrier between the mechanics of the table or chair and the aesthetic beauty.
 On occasion, a specialty apron will emerge to create an angle or element of visual interest that falls outside of the skirting options oultined here.
 In these instances, there will likely not be an option to alter the apron.
 Understanding the details of your Amish made dining or kitchen table will help you further appreciate the beauty and craftsmanship of our fine furniture.
 If you have any questions about table aprons or anything else, feel free to contact us by chat, e-mail, social media, or phone.